 Racial Languages

 I have a heavy suspicion that people who think that languages divided across racial lines look ridiculous have fallen afoul of mixing 'fantasy races', and 'human races'.
-Thinking of human races as having in-built languages would, of course, look ridiculous, since racial divisions are broadly a Victorian myth.
-And putting that aside, languages never aligned with any of the colour-code systems anyway; people mostly learn whatever language surrounds them.
+Thinking of human 'races' as having in-built languages would, of course, look ridiculous.
 But a 'fantasy races', has about the same relationship to 'human races' as 'gorge' (the depression in the ground) and 'gorge' (meaning to eat too much).
-The historical relationship is clear, but the meanings have long-ago diverged.
+They have a clear connection, but they're not the same thing.
 A fantasy race is quite real (at least within the fiction of the fantasy world), and this real division entails living separately from the other races.

 Consider an anthropologist-gnome who went to live with some elves.
 According to D&D cannon, elves are not pained by natural temperature deviations, so they can sleep comfortably in snow.
 There's a good chance they won't light a fire, even during a blizzard!
 So our half-frozen gnome might try to live with some humans instead; and would find them living with horses and cattle - giant creatures, all of them!
 The door-handles would be too high for him, and the privies might be wide enough for him to fall inside.